JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     </manifest>
     ```

-6. Run your Android app: select **composeApp** from the run configurations menu, choose an emulator, and click the run button.
+5. Run your Android app: select **androidApp** from the run configurations menu, choose an emulator, and click the run button.
    The app automatically runs the API request and displays the list of launches (the background color depends on
    the Material Theme you generated):

    ![Android application](android-application.png){width=350}

 You've just created an Android application that has its business logic implemented in the Kotlin Multiplatform module,
-and its UI made using native Jetpack Compose.
+and its UI runs on native Jetpack Compose.

 ## Create the iOS application